 When to start bathing baby daily?

-The newborn and infant stages are always more difficult to navigate for parents because baby is so young and fragile.
+The newborn and infant stages are always more difficult to navigate for parents because the baby is so young and fragile.
 Adding water to the mix during a bath only raises the stress level!

 Fortunately, you should be able to start bathing your baby daily starting around the 6-9 month mark – around the time they start transitioning to solid foods.
 At this stage, your baby has better motor control and can more easily sit up in the bath.
 She might even enjoy it more!